 The Veterinary Science Department at Fort Valley State University offers two programs:

 - Pre-Veterinary Medicine

 The Four-Year Veterinary Technology program awards a Bachelor of Science degree in veterinary technology.
 This degree is designed to give students a broad based background in basic sciences as well as veterinary disciplines.
 Students working for this degree will complete the core curriculum designed for all bachelor's degrees and also take professional courses in veterinary science.

 Pre-Veterinary Medicine is a non-degree program that prepares students for entry into veterinary school for a Doctor of Veterinary Medicine (DVM) degree.
 The program is designed so that successful students may apply for early admission to schools of veterinary medicine.
 Because course requirements differ with individual schools, students should familiarize themselves with requirements for the schools where they plan to seek enrollment.

 Admission Requirements are a high school diploma (or its equivalent) and acceptable SAT or ACT scores.

-The Cooperative Extension Program at Fort Valley State University, as part of the College of Agriculture, Home Economics, and Allied Programs, is responsible for educational outreach and leadership in various disciplines.
+The Cooperative Extension Program at Fort Valley State University, as part of the College of Agriculture, Family Sciences and Technology, is responsible for educational outreach and leadership in various disciplines.
 The program provides practical problem-oriented learning opportunities for those persons who do not or cannot participate in formal classroom instruction offered on campus.
 As a functional part of the Georgia Extension Service and the United States Department of Agriculture (USDA), the program specifically seeks to identify and develop educational programs for a diverse clientele which includes the rural disadvantaged, working homemakers, small family and part-time farmers, community leaders, youth, small business persons and other members of the general public in Georgia.
 For more information, call 478.825.6296.